 Tips

-- If you suffer from balance problems, it is best either avoid it, or just use your own bodyweight while holding on to a steady object.
+• If you suffer from balance problems, it is best to avoid it or use your own bodyweight while holding on to a steady object.

 13. Dumbbell Crunches